chookin/notes/android/android trival.md

 Children should provide their desired scrolling behavior through setScrollFlags(int) and the associated layout xml attribute: app:layout_scrollFlags.

 This view depends heavily on being used as a direct child within a CoordinatorLayout.
 If you use AppBarLayout within a different ViewGroup, most of it‘s functionality will not work.

+# 自定义控件
+Custom view must have the 2-arg constructor (Context, AttributeSet) that is required for layout inflation